Stackclash/5e-vault/5. Mechanics/Classes/Wizard School Of Necromancy.md

 ### Undead Thralls (Level 6)

-At 6th level, you add the [[/5.
-Mechanics/Spells/Animate Dead.md|animate dead]] spell to your spellbook if it is not there already.
-When you cast [[/5.
-Mechanics/Spells/Animate Dead.md|animate dead]], you can target one additional corpse or pile of bones, creating another zombie or skeleton, as appropriate.
+At 6th level, you add the [[5.
+Mechanics\Spells\Animate Dead.md|animate dead]] spell to your spellbook if it is not there already.
+When you cast [[5.
+Mechanics\Spells\Animate Dead.md|animate dead]], you can target one additional corpse or pile of bones, creating another zombie or skeleton, as appropriate.

 Whenever you create an undead using a necromancy spell, it has additional benefits: